rschwietzke/1brc-the-first-80-meters/README.md

-# 1BRC, the first 80% of the Way
+# 1BRC - The First 80% of the Way

 ## Presentation